Letter grades get erased from school, with little consensus on how to replace them

 Still, some high school students urged that a “mastery” grade also be created to reflect high-level effort and performance.
 They did not want a 66 percent to be the same as a 96 percent, he said.
 “They felt it was fairer if they were acknowledged for the extra effort they put into assignments,” Beehler said.

-In Denver, South High principal Bobby Thomas said the school system has taken a credit-no credit approach to grading for the semester.
+In Denver, South High School Principal Bobby Thomas said the school system has taken a credit/no credit approach for the semester.
 But it’s also allowing students the choice to keep a letter grade.
 No grades will drop after April 6, when spring break ended.

-Thomas said his school’s focus goes beyond academics, as staff members check in on students who have not logged into the remote learning platform.
+Thomas said his school’s focus goes beyond academics, as staff members check in on students who have not logged into the remote-learning platform.
 The school has felt the virus’s toll, he said: One parent who tested positive died, while another parent has been on a ventilator and a staff member only recently came off a ventilator.
 Still other staff members or their spouses have symptoms and are isolating.

 “Learning is essential and important,” he said.
 “But we have to respond to the realities that are occurring each and every day.”